hitoshi-watase/sercrod/docs/reference/directives/if.md

 For each chain:

-1. Nablla evaluates the branches from left to right.
+1. Sercrod evaluates the branches from left to right.
 2. The first branch whose condition is truthy is selected.
 3. If no condition is truthy and there is an *else branch, that *else branch is selected.
 4. If no branch is selected (no truthy condition and no *else), nothing is rendered for this chain.